31mfmlogo

 Everyone who is registered for the conference should be receiving messages every so often from the 31mfm mailing list.

-On-site registration for the 31mfm will begin at the conference venue at 12noon on Thursday 29th May and the conference will finish around 5.00pm on Saturday 31st May.
-There is no need to get to registration at 12 o'clock on the 29th - the time till the conference starts (at 1pm) will be just for meeting other participants and chatting (remember: no midday meal is provided on Thursday).
-Please do arrive before 1pm on the 29th if you can, though, as we aim to start events promptly then.
+On-site registration for the 31mfm will begin at the conference venue at 12.30 on Thursday 29th May and the conference will finish around 5.00pm on Saturday 31st May.
+The time from 12.30 on the 29th till the conference starts (at 1pm) will be just for meeting other participants and chatting (remember: no midday meal is provided on Thursday), although you could use it to put up a poster if you are presenting in the first poster session.
+Please do arrive before 1pm on the 29th if you can, as we aim to start events promptly then.
 We will be at the University of Manchester's Core Technology Facility.
 Details of how to find the CTF are on the 31mfm travel page.

 If you're in Manchester on the 28th May, do come to the Fringe Workshop on 'Sublexica Across Languages'.
 Note that the two events are happening a different venues.
 The Fringe Workshop will be held in Manchester University's Samuel Alexander building, room A101.